Viscous fluid dynamics with decaying vacuum energy density: Solution of field equations

 which shows that the scale factor increases exponentially as $t$ increases.
-From \eqref{eq16}, one can observe that, in general, it is not possible to express cosmic time $t$ in terms of the scale factor $a$.
-It is possible only if $\zeta_0=0$.
+From \eqref{eqd3}, one can observe that, in general, it is not possible to express cosmic time $t$ in terms of the scale factor $a$.
+It is possible only if the viscous coefficient terms are zero.
 In the absence of bulk viscosity, we obtain the result of decaying vacuum model as discussed in Ref.\cite{basila2009a}.
-Further, for constant $\Lambda$, the solution reduced to the $\Lambda$CDM model with no viscosity. \\ To discuss the decelerated and accelerated phases and its transition during the evolution of the Universe, we study a cosmological parameter, known as `deceleration parameter', $q$, which is defined as
+Further, for constant $\Lambda$, the solution reduced to the $\Lambda$CDM model with no viscosity. \\ It is worthwhile to compute the evolution of matter energy density as a function of scale factor (or redshift) or function of cosmic time.
+Using \eqref{lam} and \eqref{eq12}, the continuity equation \eqref{eq8} takes the form

-In cosmology, $q$ is a dimensionless measure of the cosmic acceleration.
-The expansion of the Universe decelerates if $q>0$, whereas it accelerates for $q<0$ and $q=0$ gives the marginal inflation.
-The time-dependent $q$ may describe the transition from one phase to another phase.
-Using \eqref{eq15}, the deceleration parameter is calculated as
+The solution of above equation involves a big expression.
+Therefore, we avoid to write the expression for matter density.
+However, we present the numerical solution of this equation for different combinations of viscous and $\nu$ terms in Fig.1.
+It is observed that the matter energy density decreases as $t$ increases and it approaches to the finite value as $t\rightarrow \infty$.
+However, in the absence of viscous terms, $\rho_m \rightarrow 0$ as $t\rightarrow \infty$. \\